Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Cleveland's games this year have hit the over on three of five set point totals (60%).

-- Cleveland is 2-2 against the spread and 2-2 overall in games when it records more than 19 points.
+- Cleveland is 2-2 against the spread and 2-2 overall in games when it puts up more than 19 points.

-- When Cleveland piles up over 353.4 yards, the team is 2-2 against the spread and 2-2 overall.

-- This year, the Browns have four turnovers, six fewer than the Cardinals have takeaways (10).
+- The Browns have turned the ball over four times this season, six fewer than the Cardinals have forced (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Cardinals.